sigstore/gitsign/README.md

    - If `rekorMode = offline`

+   Note: offline verification is new, and should be considered experimental for now.

    By default, data is written to the
    [public Rekor instance](https://docs.sigstore.dev/rekor/public-instance).
 In particular, users and organizations may be sensitive to the data contained